-The SHOUT ts comprises a 9602 module capable of Short-Burst Data (SBD) connectivity to the Iridium satellite network.
-As a messaging and tracking device, its function is to send GPS reports and text messages to a Network Operation Center (NOC).
+The SHOUT ts comprises an Iridium 9602 transceiver module capable of Short-Burst Data (SBD) connectivity to the Iridium satellite network.
+As a messaging and tracking device, its function is to send GNSS reports and text messages to a Network Operation Center (NOC).
 While deployed in the field, the SHOUT ts can also accept real-time text messages and commands from a NOC.
 For Iridium services, the SHOUT ts can be provisioned by NAL Research or any certified Iridium airtime service provider, including DoD Defense Information Systems Agency (DISA) EMSS office.